 The “Orange” spring may be used in either pattern rifle, but the “Red” spring can only be used in AR-10 pattern extension tubes.
-THE “Orange” spring is recommend with LMT’s (which are pretty highly gassed), and other builds when suppressed.
+THE “Orange” spring is recommended with LMT’s (which are pretty highly gassed), and other builds when suppressed.
 This gives you a broad choice of weights Along with these two offerings,

 Another option is the JP Custom Silent Captured Spring.
-This fully adjustable combination buffer and spring assembly eliminates the friction of standard buffer components resulting in slick and quiet operation.
-The alternate spring pack for JPSCS-10 (pack of 3 different spring weights) spring allows custom tuning, and both rifle and carbine length systems.
+This fully adjustable combination buffer and spring assembly eliminate the friction of standard buffer components resulting in slick and quiet operation.
+The alternate spring pack for the JPSCS-10 (pack of 3 different spring weights) spring allows custom tuning, and both rifle and carbine length systems.

 Experimentation will allow custom tuning of any given rifle.
 Original manufacturers .308 AR springs and buffers spring should offer good performance over a wide range of configurations, but if you have any reliability issues, why not check a different buffer weight or spring?
 This alone can yield truly optimized performance, particularly for rifles without an adjustable gas block.

 In selecting a spring for your rifle, install a heavier spring if you feel the buffer head fully compress and bottom out while firing the weapon.
 If the bolt carrier will not lock back reliably on the last round fired, even when completely gassed (in the case of an adjustable gas block), select a lighter spring.

-Get this right, and your great grand kids can be shooting giant mutant rats from post apocalyptic radioactive rubble with these rifles.
+Get this right, and your great-grandkids can be shooting giant mutant rats from post-apocalyptic radioactive rubble with these rifles.
 Got a carbine?
-Find your answers HERE.